William Mortensen Vaughan

 Ranger Cooper then shoots the bad guys, talks the woman into relinquishing Timothy, and returns him to his family in time for Christmas Dinner.

 What dialect is used?
-Plain English.
+American English.

 When and where does this adaptation take place?
 Bethlehem (and other parts of) Texas, circa 1850.